 A study of the political, social, and intellectual history of the Italian city states from 1300 to 1530.
 Emphasis is on primary source materials.
-Prerequisites: HIST 220 and HIST 221, or permission of the instructor.
-Credits: 3(3-0).
-Not offered on a regular basis reading of original documents, such as the works of Erasmus, More, Luther, Calvin, and Loyola.
-(Not a chronological survey of a historical period.)
-Prerequisites: HIST 220 and HIST 221, or permission of the instructor.
+Prerequisites: HIST 301 and HIST 302, or permission of the instructor.
 Credits: 3(3-0).
 Not offered on a regular basis